Nirvanna the Band the Show: Synopsis

-The show stars the duo as "Nirvanna the Band," two hapless lifelong best friends and roommates, who engage in a series of complex publicity stunts around their home city of Toronto in the hopes of landing a gig at The Rivoli, despite the fact that they have never actually written or recorded a single song, nor taken any other steps to get their band ready.
+The show stars creators and lifelong best friends Matt Johnson and Jay McCarrol as fictionalised versions of themselves in a band called "Nirvanna the Band," consisting of Jay improvising on piano and Matt doing improvised spoken word performances.
+The duo engage in a series of complex publicity stunts around their home city of Toronto in the hopes of landing a gig at the Rivoli, despite the fact that they have never actually written or recorded a single song, nor taken any steps to contact the Rivoli's management about booking a show.